austin-crime/austin-crime/README.md

 - After removing data outside this time frame, we were left with 401,955 rows.

 **Additional Steps:**
-- For visualizing geospatial data download the shapefile for boundaries zipcode tabulation areas at this [website](https://data.austintexas.gov/dataset/Boundaries-Zip-Code-Tabulation-Areas-2017/nf4y-c7ue)
+- For visualizing geospatial data download the shapefile for boundaries zipcode tabulation areas at this [webpage](https://data.austintexas.gov/dataset/Boundaries-Zip-Code-Tabulation-Areas-2017/nf4y-c7ue).
 - Merge the dataframes and then create a new csv file.
+- For performing analysis on the police patrol areas, districts, and sectors download the .csv file from this [webpage](https://data.austintexas.gov/Locations-and-Maps/Austin-Police-Department-Districts/9jeg-fsk5).

 </details>